Personal Care and Relationships

 Children's rooms should be kept in good structural repair and be clean and tidy.
 The furniture should conform to standards of flame retardant materials as advised by trading standards.

 Children's privacy should be respected.
-Unless there are exceptional circumstances, carers should knock on the door before entering children's bedrooms; and then only enter with their permission.
-The exceptional circumstances where carers may have to enter a child's bedroom without asking permission include:
+Unless there are exceptional circumstances, carers/ residential staff should knock the door before entering children's bedrooms; and then only enter with their permission.
+The exceptional circumstances where carers/ residential staff may have to enter a child's bedroom without asking permission include:

 - To wake a heavy sleeper, undertake cleaning, return clean or remove soiled clothing; though, in these circumstances, the child should have been told/warned that this may be necessary;